Apple Podcasts | Google Podcasts

 - A good balance of everything premed students need to study for the MCAT exams

-- They cover all key contents and the standard materials students use (science text books, online practice questions, tests, and passages)
+- They cover all key content with the standard materials students use (science textbooks, online practice questions, tests, and passages)

 - Socratic method of teaching to engage the students to get more out of class